moskomule/moskomule.github.io/content/en/home/activities.md

 weight: 60
 ---

+### Invited Talks

+* "Data Augmentation for Deep Learning" (in Japanese), Symposium on Sensing via Image Information, 2021.
+* "Data Augmentation for Deep Learning" (in Japanese), StatsML Symposium, 2020.

 ### Research Grants

 * Research Project of Differentiable Data Augmentation for Image Recognition, Overseas Challenge Program for Young Researchers by JSPS, ¥1.4M, 2021.